veg/CAPHEINE/.github/CONTRIBUTING.md

 ### Default processes resource requirements

 Sensible defaults for process resource requirements (CPUs / memory / time) for a process should be defined in `conf/base.config`.
 These should generally be specified generic with `withLabel:` selectors so they can be shared across multiple processes/steps of the pipeline.
-A nf-core standard set of labels that should be followed where possible can be seen in the [nf-core pipeline template](https://github.com/nf-core/tools/blob/main/nf_core/pipeline-template/conf/base.config), which has the default process as a single core-process, and then different levels of multi-core configurations for increasingly large memory requirements defined with standardised labels.
+Common label patterns can be seen in the [nf-core pipeline template](https://github.com/nf-core/tools/blob/main/nf_core/pipeline-template/conf/base.config), which defines a single-core default process and several multi-core configurations with standardized labels.

 The process resources can be passed on to the tool dynamically within the process with the `${task.cpus}` and `${task.memory}` variables in the `script:` block.